 Your IT system is only as secure as the people who use it.
 As well as developing and maintaining robust IT security systems that can secure you against all known threats, you need to ensure that everyone in your business understands the importance of IT security – and is committed to keeping you protected.

-To support local businesses, the Government offers "Introduction to Cyber Security", a free online course for IT professionals and individuals.
+"Introduction to Cyber Security" is an online course from FutureLearn for IT professionals and individuals.
 It aims to raise awareness of cybersecurity and help people improve their knowledge and skills.
 Completing the course will give you useful skills to help your business stay safe online.

 Creating and enforcing clear and simple IT policies outlines to staff what behaviour is, and isn't, acceptable.
 By signing up to a safe use policy, your team are taking responsibility for their role in IT security and digital protection.